-Applicability of School Rules
+Applicability of School Rule

-The board has adopted a Student Code of Conduct that defines standards of acceptable behavior-both on and off campus, as well as on district vehicles-and outlines consequences for violation of these standards.
+The board has adopted a Student Code of Conduct that defines standards of acceptable behavior-on and off campus, during remote and in-person instruction, and on district vehicles-and outlines consequences for violation of these standards.
 The district has disciplinary authority over a student in accordance with the Student Code of Conduct.
 Students and parents should be familiar with the standards set out in the Student Code of Conduct, as well as campus and classroom rules.